trevorgrayson/makeup/README.md

-# makeup Dependency Framework
+# obviate Dependency Framework

 Run Machine Learning/AI models, reproducibly, from ideation to production.

-MLF strives to help Data Scientists write model code and not be obliged to much else.
+Obviate strives to help Data Scientists write model code and not be obliged to much else.
-MLF is the connective tissue that plugs the different stages of building a model together.
+Obviate is the connective tissue that plugs the different stages of building a model together.

 This is not a processor library, it's a code organizational framework made to make your development easier.